 Your local water utility can tell you the amount, but it’s best to check for yourself.
 And you’ll need to retest after filtering to make sure you have reduced or eliminated it from your drinking water.

-There are two ways to go about testing.
+There are two ways to test.
 One is to have it checked by a lab in which they send you a kit.
 You take a sample and then send it in to get the results.
-These tests are extremely accurate and will test for dozens of other contaminants so I highly recommend doing it this way to see exactly what is in your water and how much.
-Here is the test I recommend as the price is right and it is NSF certified.
+These tests are extremely accurate and will test for dozens of other contaminants so I highly recommend doing it to see exactly what is in your water and how much.
+Here is the test I recommend as it is NSF certified.
 (You can see a sample report by taking a look at this PDF to see the way the results will look.)

 Types Of Water Filters That Remove Fluoride